hpcleuven/VscDocumentation/source/access/creating_a_ssh_tunnel_using_openssh.rst

    hostname of the cluster's login node you are using.

 -  Running a server application on the cluster that a client on the desktop connects to.
-One example of this scenario is `ParaView in remote visualization mode <\%22/cluster-doc/postprocessing/paraview-remote-visualization\%22>`__, with the interactive client on the desktop and the data processing and image rendering on the cluster.
-Setting up a tunnel for this scenario is also `explained on that page <\%22/cluster-doc/postprocessing/paraview-remote-visualization\%22>`__.
+One example of this scenario is :ref:`ParaView in remote visualization mode <Paraview>`, with the interactive client on the desktop and the data processing and image rendering on the cluster.
+Setting up a tunnel for this scenario is also :ref:`explained on that page <Paraview>`.
 -  Running clients on the cluster and a server on your desktop.
 In this case, the source port is a port on the cluster and the destination port is on the desktop.